fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m3-exercise-implement-classes-csharp-apps.md

     ```

     By using optional parameters in the BankAccount constructor, you can create instances of `BankAccount` with varying levels of parameter detail, making class instantiation more flexible and reducing the need for multiple constructor overloads.
-For example, you can create a `BankAccount` object with only a `customerIdNumber`, or you can specify combinations of `balance` and `accountType` as well:
+For example, you can create a `BankAccount` object with only a `customerIdNumber`, or you can specify combinations of `Balance` and `accountType` as well:

     ```csharp